Connect with others who understand.

 Other Tests for Opioid Use Disorder

 A diagnosis of OUD involves a careful clinical assessment of how you use opioids, how that use affects your daily life, and any medical or social factors that may shape your treatment plan.
-Other evaluations may also be used to confirm the diagnosis and give your healthcare provider a fuller picture of your condition.
+Other evaluations may also help support the diagnosis and give your healthcare provider a fuller picture of your condition.

 Medical History and Physical Exam